Tripura is the second largest natural rubber producer in the country.

 The state has favourable climatic conditions for cultivating various fruit and horticultural crops including rice, jackfruit, pineapple, potato, sugarcane, chilli, and natural rubber.
 Rice is the major crop of the state and is cultivated in 91% of the cropped area.
 The state has a wide variety of medical plants having 266 medicinal plants, 379 species of trees, 581 herbs, 320 shrubs and 165 climbers.

-According to the data released by Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-June 2022, FDI inflow in Tripura stood at US$ 0.56 million.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-Dec 2024, FDI inflow in Tripura stood at Rs.
+11 crore (US$ 1.23 million).

 Tripura has 87.22% literacy rate, higher than the national average rate, making it an ideal destination for knowledge sectors.